WISH Board of Directors 2017

 Sarah is an Industrial Relations Officer at the BC Employment Standards Branch, where she mediates and adjudicates employment disputes.
 Prior to this she practiced civil litigation at two different law firms in Vancouver.
 She volunteers at Access Pro Bono’s summary legal advice clinics, and she has volunteered as a mentor for the YWCA’s High School Mentorship program.
 Sarah believes that WISH plays a vital role for survival sex workers in the community, and she is committed to helping WISH continue its excellent work.

 Jenn has a passion for non-profit organizations and also has a solid understanding and steadfast commitment to the sustainability of the sector.
 She has spent most of her career either working or volunteering in the sector.
 Her non-profit employment has included WISH’s close partners, PACE Society and the Surrey Women’s Centre as their Director of Development.
-In a voluntary capacity, she served as President of the Board of Directors of the Canadian Mental Health Association for 7 years, where she oversaw a successful merger with two smaller branches of the CMHA.
-She also played an active role in fundraising for the organization.
-Jenn has also served in a leadership capacity on other Boards in the past, notably, as Chair of the Board for Britannia Community Services Society and as President of the Federal Riding Association for Vancouver East, and Vice-Chair of Little Mountain Neighbourhood House.
+In a voluntary capacity, she served as President of the Board of Directors of the Canadian Mental Health Association, Britannia Community Services Society and as President of the Federal Riding Association for Vancouver East.
 Her community engagement also includes her role as a former NDP MLA for Vancouver-Fairview.
-Jenn is currently an Account Manager of Community Business, where she manages a diverse book of accounts for non-profit organizations and social enterprises, primarily in the Vancouver area.
+Jenn is currently an Account Manager of Community Business and Investment where she manages a diverse book of accounts for non-profit organizations and social enterprises, primarily in the Vancouver area.